freeCodeCamp/guide/src/pages/articles/math/introduction-to-derivatives/index.md

 ---
-title: Introduction To Derivatives
+title: Introduction to Derivatives
 ---
-## Introduction To Derivatives
+## Introduction to Derivatives

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/introduction-to-derivatives/index.md).